Zhenye-Na/crnn-pytorch/README.md

 We can see that it works as expected (albeit not too accurately yet) by running `pipenv run pytest -s text_recognizer/tests/test_paragraph_text_recognizer.py`.

 ## Data Labeling and Versioning

-### Data labeling

-We will be using a simple online data annotation web service called Dataturks.

-Please head to the [project page](https://dataturks.com/projects/sergeykarayev/fsdl_handwriting) and log in using our shared credential: `annotator@fullstackdeeplearning.com` (the password will be shared during lab).

-You should be able to start tagging now.
-Let's do it together for a little bit, and then you'll have time to do a full page by yourself.

-We'll sync up and review results in a few minutes.

-(Review results and discuss any differences in annotation and how they could be prevented.)

 ### Export data and update metadata file

-Let's now export the data from Dataturks and add it to our version control.

 You have noticed the `metadata.toml` files in all of our `data/raw` directories.
 They contain the remote source of the data, the filename it should have when downloaded, and a SHA-256 hash of the downloaded file.